Ernest Meissonier: Biography

 His son, Jean Charles Meissonier, also a painter, was his father's pupil, and was admitted to the Légion d'honneur in 1889.

 Rue Meissonier, in the 17th Arrondissement in Paris, France, is named after him.

-In 2020, Meissonier's Joueurs d’échecs was restituted to the heirs of Marguerite Stern, from whom it was looted under the Nazis.
+In 2020, Meissonier's painting Joueurs d’échecs was restituted to the heirs of Marguerite Stern, from whom it was looted under the Nazis.